jprivera49/kickstarter-analysis/README.md

 # kickstarter-analysis Challenge
+Performing analysis on Kickstarter data to uncover trends

 ### Challenge
-Performing analysis on Kickstarter data to uncover trends
+To determine the success of a Kick Starter campaign, for a play, based on the goals and the launch date of the campaign.

 # Outcomes based on Goals
 ![goals](Outcomes%20Based%20on%20Goals.png)